 Experts also differ on the manuscript’s authenticity.
 Some argue its mystifying attributes are distracting through its ploy which makes experts waste their time by chasing their tails.
 Authenticity is disbelieved because of the inexplicable drawings, decipherable word patterns, and unverifiable historical context that the brightest minds cannot break.

 Gordon Rugg, a computer expert argued the manuscript could be replicated.
 Recreating the manuscript with a mid-16th century encryption tool, a Cardan grille, Rugg created a similar text that used language prefixes, suffixes and stems through grid-like paper.
 However, Rugg’s claims can be challenged because the Cardan grille was invented a century after the Voynich manuscript was reportedly written and because the tool could replicate virtually any language nuance.

 Proponents of the manuscript’s authenticity have university research backing it up.
-Theoretical physicist Montemurro, from the University of Manchester looked at the manuscript for years and argued that complex language and connotation patterns existed in specific bunches and word variations with transitioning topics.
+Theoretical physicist Montemurro, from the University of Manchester, looked at the manuscript for years and argued that complex language and connotation patterns existed in specific bunches and word variations with transitioning topics.

 They believe the encryption is based on an unknown European language, according to a character-centric understanding, but the single or mixed languages cannot be identified.
 The only thing that can be determined is that the original language or language’s syntax was made obsolete by creating a holistically unique character system design.
-Secure document portals create encrypted access to your information and goes beyond the character-centric methods of the manuscript.

-Coinciding with the birth of language encryption in Europe, the manuscript’s origin and its exact language depends on studying the origin of encryption itself.
+Coinciding with the birth of language encryption in Europe, the manuscript’s origin and its exact language depend on studying the origin of encryption itself.
 The manuscript’s meaning and origin are likely to be debated for some time to come.